xuliya000/job-portal-frontend/README.md

 ---

 ### 4. Job Details
-Click into any job to view detailed description, requirements, and salary.
+Click into any job to view detailed description, post dates, requirements, salary and number of applications.
 ![Job Details](./screenshots/job-details.png)

 ---